24Musab/Machine-learning-and-data-science-/README.md

 # Machine learning and data science
-This repository explain the difference between using the Hugging Face Trainer class and implementing a custom training loop for fine-tuning pretrained transformer model models.
+This repository explain the difference between using the Hugging Face Trainer class and implementing a custom training loop for fine-tuning pretrained transformer models.
 Additionally, it showcases how to utilize Optuna for hyperparameter tuning to optimize machine learning models performance.